-In 2018 and 2019, ADM continued to map our South American soybean supply chain and create action plans that incorporate elements of our Human Rights Policy.
+In 2020, ADM continued to map our South American soybean supply chain and implement action plans that incorporate elements of our Human Rights Policy.
 In particular, supplier contracts in Brazil have been updated to include a clause prohibiting exploitation and human rights violations; furthermore, suppliers are being sent training documents which outline our Human Rights Policy and the No Exploitation portion of our Commitment to No-Deforestation.

-Please refer to our Sustainability Progress Tracker and 2019 Soy Progres Report for more information on our progress on Sustainable Soy initiatives.
+Please refer to our Sustainability Progress Tracker and 2020 Soy Progress Reports for more information on our progress on Sustainable Soy initiatives.